egafni/ErikGraph/docs/source/index.rst

 Introduction
 =============

-A Company asked me to write a class that implements the following specification:
+A company asked me to write a class that implements the following specification:

     A class Graph representing an undirected graph structure with weighted edges (i.e. a set of vertices with undirected edges connecting pairs of vertices, where each edge has a nonnegative weight).